dboland/minc-devel/ISSUES.md

 	while :; do echo [H]; done

 I tested this on Debain Linux and my OpenBSD server.
-To my surprise they both have the same issue.
+To my surprise they both have the same issue when using the MinC Console.
+With PuTTY Ctrl+C works fine.
 Appearently, this is a feature, not a bug.
+I'm working on it.

 ## Mounting